 Unfortunately, all that survived of that tent is our childhood memories, but I wanted to find something similar that my children could play with outside during the summer.
-I wanted something easy to store and that provided shade but that wouldn’t block the breeze either…
+I wanted something easy to store that provided shade but wouldn’t block the breeze either.

 So of course, Burlap was the perfect choice.

-I’ve used burlap for everything from garland for the Christmas tree to table runners and picture frames.
+I’ve used burlap for everything from seasonal wreaths to garland for the Christmas tree to table runners and picture frames.
 A friend used it for some gorgeous DIY curtains.

 Burlap is so versatile and I love the natural look.